FreeRTOS/coreMQTT-Agent/README.md

 If only static allocation is used, then the `MQTTAgentCommandGet_t` and `MQTTAgentCommandRelease_t` could instead be implemented with a pool of `MQTTAgentCommand_t` structures, with a queue or semaphore used to control access and provide thread safety.
 The below [reference examples](#reference-examples) use static memory with a command pool.

 #### Subscription Management
 The MQTT Agent does not track subscriptions for MQTT topics.
 The receipt of any incoming PUBLISH packet will result in the invocation of a single `MQTTAgentIncomingPublishCallback_t` callback, which is passed to `MQTTAgent_Init()` for initialization.
-If it is desired for different functions to be invoked for different incoming topics, then the publish callback will have manage subscriptions and fan out messages.
+If it is desired for different handlers to be invoked for different incoming topics, then the publish callback will have to manage subscriptions and fan out messages.
 A platform independent subscription manager example is implemented in the [reference examples](#reference-examples) below.

 ## Building the Library